WPP-Public/Potato-ACE/src/ace/components/disclosure/README.md

 # Disclosure

-Disclosure is a component whose visibility can be changed using trigger buttons and custom events.
+Disclosure is a component whose visibility is changed using trigger buttons.

 Disclosure conforms to the [W3C WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#disclosure).